Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Integrating Model-Centric and Data-Centric IQA

 \subsection{A Specific Instance in BIQA}

-In this subsection, we provide a specific instance of the proposed computational framework to demonstrate its feasibility in integrating model-centric and data-centric BIQA.
+In this subsection, we provide a specific instance of the proposed computational framework, and demonstrate its feasibility in integrating model-centric and data-centric BIQA.

-To better contrast with the results in Sec.~\ref{subsec:easy dataset} and to reduce the load of subjective testing, we use SPAQ to simulate the large-scale unlabeled image set $\mathcal{U}$.
-The strong off-the-shelf BIQA model, $q(\cdot)$, is again UNIQUE~\cite{zhang2021uncertainty}, which employs ResNet-34 as the backbone, and the full BID, CLIVE, and KonIQ-10k as the combined training set $\mathcal{L}$.
+To better contrast with the results in Sec.~\ref{subsec:easy dataset} and reduce subjective testing load, we use SPAQ to simulate the large-scale unlabeled dataset $\mathcal{U}$.
+The off-the-shelf BIQA model for demonstration is again UNIQUE~\cite{zhang2021uncertainty}, which trains on the combination of the full BID, CLIVE, and KonIQ-10k.
 The objective function used for optimization is the fidelity loss~\cite{tsai2007frank}.
-The optimization technique is a variant of stochastic gradient descent \cite{kingma2014adam}.
+The optimization technique is a variant of stochastic gradient descent~\cite{kingma2014adam}.

-The core to our method is the instantiation of the sampling-worthiness module, which consists of two computational submodules to quantify the difficulty of a candidate set $\mathcal{S}$ w.r.t. to $q(\cdot)$ and the diversity of $\mathcal{S}$.
-Inspired by previous seminal work~\cite{welling2009herding,elhamifar2013sparse,misra2014data,yoo2019learning}, we choose to measure the difficulty through failure prediction.
-As shown in Fig.~\ref{fig:model1}, our failure predictor, $f(\cdot)$, has two characteristics: 1) it is an auxiliary module that incurs a small number of parameters; 2) it is jointly trained with main quality predictor.
-For the feature maps from each residual block, we first summarize spatial information via global average pooling and further process them with a fully connected (FC) layer, followed by ReLU nonlinearity.
-After that, the four feature vectors are concatenated to pass through another FC layer to compute a scale $f(x)$ as an indication of the difficulty of learning $x$.
-Assuming Gaussianity of $f(x)$ with unit variance, the probability that $x$ is more difficult than $y$ can be calculated by
+The core of our method is the instantiation of the sampling-worthiness module, which consists of two computational submodules to quantify the difficulty of a candidate set $\mathcal{S}$ w.r.t. to $f(\cdot)$ and the diversity of $\mathcal{S}$.
+Inspired by previous seminal work~\cite{welling2009herding,elhamifar2013sparse,misra2014data,yoo2019learning}, we measure the difficulty through failure prediction.
+As shown in Figure~\ref{fig:model1}, our failure predictor, $g(\cdot)$, has two characteristics: 1) it is an auxiliary module that incurs a small number of parameters; 2) it can either be solely trained while holding the quality predictor $f(\cdot)$ fixed or jointly trained along with $f(\cdot)$.
+Recall that our goal is to expose diverse failures of existing BIQA models, and thus it is preferred not to re-train or fine-tune $f(\cdot)$.
+For the subsequent experiments, we choose to fix the quality predictor.

+The failure predictor $g(\cdot)$ accepts the feature maps of the input image $x$ from each \textit{fixed} residual block as inputs, and summarizes spatial information via global average pooling.
+Each stage of pooled features then undergoes an FC layer with the same number of output channels, $C$, followed by ReLU nonlinearity.
+After that, the four feature vectors of the same length are concatenated to pass through another FC layer to compute a scalar $g(x)$ as the indication of the difficulty of learning $x$.
+Assuming Gaussianity of $g(x)$ with unit variance, the probability that $x$ is more difficult than $y$ is calculated by

 For the same training pair $(x,y)$, the ground-truth label can be computed by